You know who can see your 15Fives, but you're not sure why they can see them. You've come to the right place!

 The group view option gives all members in a group full transparency into all other group members' 15Fives.

-How to turn off group drill-down/view:
+How to turn off group drill-down/view (account admins or group admins only):

 4. Click on the name of the group you want to edit.